Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Related work

-where $\bm{S}=\{s_{ij}|i=1,2,\ldots,m; j=1,2,\ldots,k\}$ is the assignment index set with $s_{ij}=1$ indicating that $x_i$ is assigned to the $j$th cluster and $s_{ij}=0$ otherwise, $d(x_i,c_j)$ is the distance between $x_i$ and $c_j$.
+where $\textbf{S}=\{s_{ij}|i=1,2,\ldots,m; j=1,2,\ldots,k\}$ is the assignment index set with $s_{ij}=1$ indicating that $x_i$ is assigned to the $j$th cluster and $s_{ij}=0$ otherwise, $d(x_i,c_j)$ is the distance between $x_i$ and $c_j$.
 FKM algorithm selects the cluster centers, which are called \textit{medoids}, from the data set and updates the new medoids of each cluster which is the data point minimizing the sum of its distances to other data points in the cluster.
-The detailed description of FKM can be found in Algorithm \ref{alg:Fkm} below.